os-assignments/os-assignments.github.io/versions/v1/content/processes-and-ipc/shell.md

 ## shell.c

-Use  `module-2/higher-grade/src/shell.c` to implement your solution.
+Use `processes-and-ipc/higher-grade/src/shell.c` to implement your solution.
 This file already implements the most basic functionality but it is far from complete.

 ## Feel free to make changes

-When inplementing your solution, you are allowed to:
+When implementing your solution, you are allowed to:

 - add your own functions
 - modify existing functions
 - add (or remove) arguments to existing functions
 - modify existing data structures
-- add you own data strutures.
+- add you own data structures.

 ## Alternative program design

 The provided code is based on a design where the shell (parent) process creates one child process for each command in the pipeline.

-An alterantive design is for the first child process to create the second child, the second child to create the third child etc. If you prefer this design, this might require you to modify the provided source code to fit this alterantive design.
+An alternative design is for the first child process to create the second child, the second child to create the third child etc. If you prefer this design, this might require you to modify the provided source code to fit this alternative design.